developer3389/vpn-gateway/README.md

 > Please ensure you have physical access to the device or a backup connection method to revert changes if necessary.

 > [!WARNING]
-This guide assumes an IPv4-only setup (no IPv6).
+> **VPN server compatibility**:
-If your home network uses IPv6, ask AI to adapt these instructions.
+> This guide assumes an IPv4-only VPN server setup.
+If your VPN provider or server requires IPv6 connectivity, this guide will not work as written.
+In that case, please ask AI to adapt these instructions for an IPv6-capable gateway.

 Example network parameters:
 - router: `192.168.0.1`